 Thanks to the Hub’s Switched On masterclasses, digital and innovation support, General Manager James Taylor (pictured below) now has the systems and processes in place to promote Prema’s low carbon offering directly to end users.
-The company is also busy exploring options for additional low carbon products and services in future.
+The company's customers have since saved 6,700 tonnes of CO2e emissions.
+Prema Energy is also busy exploring options for additional low carbon products and services in future.

 (James Taylor, General Manager at Prema Energy)

 We went to an industry event on the low carbon future hosted by GC Business Growth Hub which made us realise that they could really help us to grow in that direction – and it absolutely has done.James Taylor, General Manager

 What prompted your move towards low carbon products?

 We supply some of the biggest whisky distillery groups in Scotland, who have ambitious sustainability plans.
 They were looking to reduce their emissions and a big part of that involves swapping out fossil fuel heating oils with low carbon alternatives.
 We’ve been working with them on this for the last three or four years, and they now use 100% renewable bio-oil in two of their flagship distilleries, as well as low carbon heating oil blends at other sites.